rhy-ama/Geode-go/README.md

 ```

+For your convinience and subject to all relevant legal terms, this repo has the binary in the /bin directory compiled 29/11/2019.

 Note that the Go (golang) is distributed under [this](https://github.com/golang/go/blob/master/LICENSE) license subject to the following copyright notice: ```Copyright (c) 2009 The Go Authors.
 All rights reserved.```

 **Sources:**